Library opening to the public Monday, May 5

 Gene Burch

 Gene Burch has been photographing Frankfort and Central Kentucky for over 30 years.
 His photographs are displayed in homes, offices, and businesses all over Central Kentucky.
 His photography is prominent in six coffee table books: A Walking Tour of Historic Frankfort; A Photographic Journey; Frankfort Cemetery: The Westminster Abbey of Kentucky; Frankfort: Yesterday & Today; Frankfort in Pictures; and Frankfort and Beyond.
-This year, he re-released Kentucky Pioneers: History of the Hardin Family, written by Jack Hardin, Jr. in 1885.
+Gene has re-published an out-of-print book, Kentucky Pioneers: History of the Hardin Family, about the journey many early Kentuckians made from Pittsburgh down the Ohio River in flatboats to settle in Central Kentucky.

 Kentucky Pioneers cover